DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *"We are acting like an orphaned species," she concluded, "imprinted to look for our parents, but unable to find them."*

+## The Primordial Tax

+*Dr. Petrov listened to Kim's theory, a sense of dread growing.
+"It gets even stranger, Thomas," she said, pulling up data from economic anthropology.
+"There's another impossible behavior that dovetails with your 'Worship Imperative.'
+I call it the 'Sacrifice Compulsion.'"*

+*"From the Aztecs to the Celts, humans are the only species that willingly and systematically destroys valuable resources—food, livestock, wealth, even their own people—to appease unseen entities.
+From an evolutionary standpoint, it's pure insanity.
+It's the exact opposite of survival."*

+*She highlighted a series of data points.
+"But look what happens when you re-frame the language.
+If you stop calling it 'sacrifice' and start calling it 'primordial taxation,' the behavior makes perfect, albeit terrifying, sense.
+It looks like a deeply ingrained instinct to provide tribute, to offer a portion of one's energy and resources to an owner or a higher authority."*

+*Dr. Kim's eyes widened.
+"So we're not just looking for our parents... we're instinctively trying to pay them rent."*

 **The pattern was consistent across all cultures:**

 **Religious Worship**: Every human culture developed elaborate systems for worshipping invisible authorities—gods, spirits, ancestors—who demanded obedience and sacrifice.